 I struggled to make the essence of my previous post read as simply as I saw it.
 I worry that I failed, so I’m going to take another shot at this.
-The following excerpt from the article The Decider […Informing the debate over the reality of ‘free will’ ], is my launch pad: “So brains are programmed to produce behavior that serves those ends—or seek substitutes that stimulate the same neural systems”.
+The following excerpt from the article The Decider […Informing the debate over the reality of free will ], is my launch pad: “So brains are programmed to produce behavior that serves those ends—or seek substitutes that stimulate the same neural systems”.